Fireworks Suspension Update

 - Contact Us

 The Alaska State Fire Marshal’s Office, in consultation with the State Forester’s Office and in accordance with Alaska Administrative Code 50.025 Fire Code, has made the following changes to the list of regions where fireworks use and sales are suspended.
-The suspensions are now lifted from the Northern Panhandle including Haines Borough, Municipality of Skagway, and the Juneau Borough based on Moderate to Low fire risk conditions in those areas.
+The suspensions are now lifted from the Copper River Valley, including Glennallen south to Valdez, based on Low fire risk conditions brought on by wetter, cooler weather in those areas.

 Fireworks sales and use suspensions currently remain in effect in the following areas: